-Our Bachelor of Fine Arts (B.F.A.) in Fashion, Merchandising concentration will prepare you for a host of careers including merchandisers, retail managers, fashion buyers, visual merchandisers, fashion show coordinators, stylists, fashion event planners, product managers, technical designers and product developers.
+Our Bachelor of Fine Arts (B.F.A.) in Fashion will prepare you for a host of careers including merchandisers, retail managers, fashion buyers, visual merchandisers, fashion show coordinators, stylists, fashion event planners, product managers, technical designers and product developers.

 Stand Out in the Field

-Centenary’s Merchandising program is unusual because it is a B.F.A. in Merchandising and not a Bachelor of Science (B.S.).
+Centenary’s Fashion program is unusual because it is a B.F.A. in Fashion (and not a Bachelor of Science).
 Along with your business skills, you will develop your creative talents through learning:

 - How clothing is constructed.

 - The properties of textiles.

 - How design elements relate to clothing design and visual displays.